Princess1413/FaceRecognitionLBPHModel/README.md

 Step2: OpenCV and NumPy should be installed.

-Step3: Clone the repo using command git clone
+Step3: Clone the repo using command prompt

 Step4: pip install requiremts.txt